Aishwarya165/Firebase/README.md

 # Firebase
-Save user info using Firebase
+Save and display Employee information using Firebase Console